 2260 West, LLC (2260 West) is an investment advisory firm, registered in the State of Oregon, formed in June 2020.
-2260 West provides financial planning services to individuals and small businesses in the State of Oregon.
+Adviser was registered as an investment adviser in October 2020.
+2260 West provides financial planning and wealth management services to individuals and small businesses in the State of Oregon and State of Washington.
 The principal owners are Kyle Dover and Cody Martin.